Federation of Oils, Seeds and Fats Associations

-The Federation of Oils, Seeds and Fats Associations (FOSFA International) is the main trade association for the oil, seeds and fats industry.
+The Federation of Oils, Seeds and Fats Associations (FOSFA International) is an international trade association for the oil, seeds and fats industry that is based in London.
 It regulates legal contracts in the trade/industry.

 History

 FOSFA was incorporated in 1968.
 It serves communities in the United Kingdom.

 Function

 85% of worldwide trade in oils and fats is under FOSFA contracts.
 It regulates trade in the industry.
 Its rules cover products transported with Cost, Insurance and Freight (CIF) or Freight on Board (FOB).

 The advantage of having the vast majority of worldwide trade under FOSFA contracts is that using standard contracts reduces the risk of misinterpretations or misunderstandings between trading parties.
 Additionally, these standard form contracts are familiar to trading parties and reflective of trade practices that are longstanding in the industry.

 It holds week-long residential training courses during the Autumn at The University of Greenwich.